 Can I enter a family of products as one entry?

 Yes!
 Make sure the whole family is in the glamour shots.
 Remember: typically, no product will be assessed independent of the others; they will be judged as one group.
 That being said, the judges have the ability and authority to ‘pull’ one out of the line-up if they feel this is warranted.

 How do I pay late fees?

-If you submit a late entry, the online entry software will automatically add the late fee to your account and you will be responsible for settling your account prior to the final deadline.
+If you submit a late entry, the online entry software automatically will add the late fee to your account and you will be responsible for settling your account prior to the final deadline.